rkpkr/tellMe/README.md

 then place the EXE in your path, allowing you to call it without the .py extension.

 ## Usage
-The basic usage is simple: python tellme.py command arguments In Linux, you may need to explicitly use python3 instead of python to run the script.
+The basic usage is simple: `python tellme.py command arguments`.
+In Linux, you may need to explicitly use python3 instead of python to run the script.
 The commands are listed in the help, called by giving the -h or --help arguments when you run the script.